boannas/F16_project/README.md

 ## Conclusion
 Simulating the motion of a F16 Fighting Falcon using Unity to model the dynamic of F16 Fighting Falcon and visualize the results graphically.Comparing Matlab may show some differences depending on the simulation methods and parameters used in each system.

+But now our simulation might lack realism at the moment due to the incomplete aerodynamic equations.

 You can experiment adjusting the parameters of the Unity simulation.

+## Future Plan
+- Improve GUI and visualization.
+- Improve equations to enhance realism.

 ## Acknowledgements
 This project is part of the coursework for FRA333 Robot Kinematics at the Institute of Field Robotics, King Mongkut’s University of Technology Thonburi.
 Special thanks to the course instructors for their guidance and support.